Lockcd11/nWoD-Homestuck-Conversion/NewMechanics/Classes.md

 #### Mechanics
 If a page has not fully come into their own, their abilities should be bad.
 I mean this.
 Throw balance out the window for these guys.
 If they get there it's worth it, and if not, it's funny.
 Page players need to know what they're signing up for, but there's a kind of player they're perfect for.
 Pages should not start with the usual aspect ability.
 Instead, they should start with some kind of Aspect detriment.
 Examples may be listed who knows.
+##### Starting Skill
+For the moment, I don't think they get one.
+I could be convinced otherwise, but I think it's funny.

 ### Seer
 > One who understands or understands through [Aspect] for others